TobiasBg/WP-Table-Reloaded/readme.txt

 = Requirements? =

-In short: WordPress 2.8 or higher
+In short: WordPress 3.0 or higher, the latest version of WordPress is recommended

 = Languages and Localization? =